Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Jiuying (九婴): According to Huainanzi, Jiuying was a deadly Chinese mythical creature of fire and water, with nine heads and a cry like that of a wailing baby.
 Extremely hostile to mankind, it was ultimately killed by Hou Yi.

 - Jueyuan (玃猿): A breed of apes mentioned in several ancient Chinese texts.
-In most versions, they are described as kidnappers and, fond of carrying away females for rape and child-breeding.
+In most versions, they are described as kidnappers and very fond of abducting females for rape and child-breeding.

 - Kaiming Shou (开明兽): Yet another weird beast listed in Shan Hai Jing, the Kaiming Shou is described as having the body of a large tiger and nine human heads.
 Other ancient compendiums describe the magical beast as a servant of Xiwangmu and endowed with the power of prophecy.